YuanpengHou/ElectroShop/README.md

 - Updates:
 4. Something happens in the app, such as a user clicking a button.
 5. The app code dispatches an action to the Redux store, like dispatch({type: 'counter/incremented'}).
+6. Once that dispatched value reaches a middleware, it can make an async call, and then dispatch a real action object when the async call completes.
-6. The store runs the reducer function again with the previous state and the current action, and saves the return value as the new state.
+8. The store runs the reducer function again with the previous state and the current action, and saves the return value as the new state.
-7. The store notifies all parts of the UI that are subscribed that the store has been updated.
+9. The store notifies all parts of the UI that are subscribed that the store has been updated.
-8. Each UI component that needs data from the store checks to see if the parts of the state they need have changed.
+10. Each UI component that needs data from the store checks to see if the parts of the state they need have changed.
-9. Each component that sees its data has changed forces a re-render with the new data, so it can update what's shown on the screen.
+11. Each component that sees its data has changed forces a re-render with the new data, so it can update what's shown on the screen.

 Here's what that data flow looks like visually: